anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/pie-dough-nut.md

 ## Doughnut Chart

-To achieve a doughnut in pie series, customize the [`innerRadius`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.AccumulationSeries.html#Syncfusion_EJ2_Charts_AccumulationSeries_InnerRadius) property of the series.
+To achieve a doughnut in pie series, customize the [`InnerRadius`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.AccumulationSeries.html#Syncfusion_EJ2_Charts_AccumulationSeries_InnerRadius) property of the series.
 By setting value greater than 0%, a doughnut will appear.
-The `innerRadius` property takes value from 0% to 100% of the pie radius.
+The `InnerRadius` property takes value from 0% to 100% of the pie radius.

 {% aspTab template="chart/accumulation-charts/pie_doughnut/doughnut", sourceFiles="doughnut.cs" %}